kiran3807/rust-block-cache/README.md

 as to mean, that I am to expose the block cache as a **library** for external use, whether within a service or otherwise.

-Hence I make no assumptions about the run times in which the library may be used.
-Which rules out the usage of tokio for async operations within the library.
+Hence I make no assumptions about the envrionment within which the library may be used.
+Which for instance rules out the usage of tokio for async operations within the library.

 An alternative implementation could be to abstract the block-cache as another mircoservice with it's own IP address which other services access either through a REST/RPC end points.